asiermarques/Notes/leadership-and-management-books.md

 - Peopleware: Productive Projects and Teams by Tom DeMarco and Timothy R. Lister
 - The Goal: A Process of Ongoing Improvement by Eliyahu M. Goldratt
   - The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win by Gene Kim, Kevin Behr and George Spafford
+  - The Unicorn Project by Gene Kim
+- The Mythical Man-Month: Essays on Software Engineering by Frederick P. Brooks Jr.